tusharkapoor21/Bot-parking/README.md

 We will make 2 tables in the database

-We will make 2 tables in the database

-We will make 2 tables in the database

 1. Parking_lots
    This will have the data about all the parkings that our system is dealing with.
    Fields are : 1.
 Org_name (varchar(50)) 2.
 Org_id (int) PRIMARY KEY 3.
 Parking_add (varchar(150)) 4.
 Vid_src (varchar(20))